UntrustedGuy/Untrusted-Translations-Android/README.md

 - **Google Translate (unofficial)** — experimental no-key endpoint that may get rate-limited or disappear.
 - **OpenAI, Claude, or a custom OpenAI-compatible endpoint** — bring-your-own-key services.
 Provider billing and terms apply.

-A ChatGPT or Claude website subscription can't be reused as API credit.
 The app never ships a shared developer key and never switches you to a paid service without your configuration.

 ## Local model sizes